Don't you just love all the deep rich flavors of Louisiana-style cooking?

 - Combine all spices together in small bowl for the Cajun rub

-- Melt butter and add in veggies (except green onion) & 1 Tbsp of Cajun rub.
+- Melt butter and add in veggies (except green onion) & 1 tablespoon of Cajun rub.
 Saute over medium heat for about 5-7 minutes or until veggies are softened, stirring frequently to prevent the veggies from burning.
 Adjust heat as needed.

 - Preheat oven to 400 degrees Fahrenheit.
-Dice up chicken into large chunk size pieces and cover with ½ Tbsp of Cajun rub.
+Dice up chicken into large chunk size pieces and cover with ½ tablespoon of Cajun rub.
 Add to skillet with veggie mixture.
 Simmer over medium heat until the chicken is cooked through, about 10 minutes.

 - Slice Andouille Sausage on the diagonal into about one inch slices.
 Add to skillet.